-John joined White and Steele as Of Counsel in 2020 and was promoted to Officer in 2022.
+John joined White and Steele as Of Counsel in 2020 and was promoted to Officer in 2022 and Shareholder in 2024.
 Prior to that time, John was a litigation partner in the Miami office of a national law firm.
 Before that, he worked in Manhattan and Miami as an associate for two national law firms.
 John has represented clients in high-stakes litigation across the country involving issues such as the theft of trade secrets, breaches of commercial contracts, patent infringement, and insurance-related disputes.
-He counsels alternative and traditional lenders, investment advisors, manufacturers, and real estate professionals on matters ranging from active litigations to risk mitigation.
+He counsels schools, daycares, home health care providers, legal professionals, and real estate professionals on matters ranging from active litigations to risk mitigation.
 John also regularly handles claims brought under federal and state RICO statutes and 42 U.S.C.
-1983, as well as claims brought against institutions that offer services to minors and developmentally challenged individuals.
+1983.

 Mr. Meseck focuses on advocating for professionals facing malpractice claims and professional licensing complaints.
 He represents a variety of real estate professionals who have been sued by third parties or have matters before professional licensing authorities.
 Much of his practice focuses on defending real estate brokers, real estate brokerages, employing brokers, appraisers, mortgage loan originators, home inspectors and attorneys in civil actions as well as administrative licensing disputes.
 His practice also includes mediating real estate, professional liability and contract disputes.
 He has also represented clients in a wide variety of liability claims, including cases involving recreational activities resulting in personal injuries, trucking and motor vehicle accidents, premises liability, actions based on Section 1983, underground tank cases, wrongful death, and traumatic brain injury.
 Mr. Meseck is routinely retained to conduct pre-litigation investigations on recreational accidents, trucking accidents, and premises claims.
 Mr. Meseck has written and lectured on these topics.
 Throughout his career, he has always focused on finding cost-effective solutions even when there are complex legal problems.